Execution of the Deal

 • Customer-concentration risk: top-five customer reliance higher than expected → escrow, earn-out, or walkaway

-For deals that warrant one, the banker prepares the fairness-opinion hand-off to the firm's fairness committee.
+For deals that warrant one, the banker follows the firm's written approval procedures, which can include a hand-off to a fairness committee when those procedures call for one.

 • Fairness-opinion mechanics: covered in Unit 12 (the unit dedicated to fairness opinions under the FINRA member-firm fairness-opinion rule)

-• Hand-off: the buy-side banker briefs the fairness committee on the deal financials, the valuation work, and the diligence findings
+• Hand-off: where the firm's procedures call for one, the buy-side banker briefs the fairness committee on the deal financials, the valuation work, and the diligence findings

 Think of it this way: the fairness opinion is the buyer board's evidence that the directors did their homework.
 It does not bless the strategic decision; it confirms the price the directors agreed to pay is fair from a financial point of view.